openziti/ziti-doc/docfx_project/ziti/security/authentication/authentication.md

 In the above a client has provided primary authentication credentials (certificate, JWT, username password) and then subsequently provided any secondary credentials necessary (JWT, TOTP, etc).
-The secondary credentials are requested via Authentication Queries and enable multi-factor authentication to occur.
+The secondary credentials are requested via Authentication Queries and enable multifactor authentication to occur.

 The goal of authentication is to obtain an API Session.
-API Sessions are used to interact with the Ziti Controller that is Edge enabled and Ziti Edge Routers.
-API Sessions for clients are represented by opaque tokens (JWT or otherwise) that are provided as headers in HTTP requests and by values in protobuf messages for the Edge protocol between routers and SDKs.
-API Sessions represent a security context that is used to determine authorization in the rest of the Ziti system.
+API Sessions are used to interact with the Ziti Controller and Ziti Edge Routers.
+API Sessions for clients are represented by opaque tokens that are provided as headers in HTTP requests and by values in protobuf messages for the Edge protocol between routers and SDKs.
+API Sessions represent a security context that is used to determine authorization in the rest of the Ziti network.

 ## API Sessions